gaehlerm/SoftwareEngineering/README.md

 // reread and rewrite this chapter?
 Or remove it completely???

-"When a politician greets you: 'How are you?' and a nurse asks you 'How are you?', these are totally different questions, even though they sound and spell exactly the same." - Mel Conway

 "The complexity of your code should be at most as complex as the problem space it inhabits and no greater." - David Whitney

 [https://github.com/ddd-referenz/ddd-referenz/blob/master/manuscript/] [https://youtu.be/kbGYy49fCz4]

 This chapter is highly influenced by Eric Evans book "Domain-Driven Design" (DDD).
 The book covers mostly conceptual topics like the domain model and bounded context.
 This, along with the "Ubiquitous language" (Evans) it forms the heart of that book and will be explained in this chapter here.
+I did not understand everything that was explained in this book, so I just explain it the way I think it makes sense.

 ## Ubiquitous Language